MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/dynamic-email-content.md

 ## Advanced dynamic content

-> [!NOTE]

-> The advanced dynamic-content features described in this section are being rolled out gradually, and may not yet be available to your organization.
-To see if they are available to your organization, create a message and paste in the following conditional example:
->
-> `{{#if (eq contact.contact_account_parentcustomerid.name 'abc')}} Hello. {{else if (eq '123' '123')}} Advanced dynamic content is enabled. {{/if}}`
->
-> Then open the **Preview** tab.
-If the preview shows "Advanced dynamic content is enabled," then you have the feature.
-If instead you see the entire line of code, plus error messages like "We couldn't resolve the message template" or "HTML property not found", then you don't have it yet.
-If you don't have the feature available, and require it urgently, then please contact [!INCLUDE[pn-microsoft-support](../includes/pn-microsoft-support.md)] for assistance.

 You can add advanced logical processing to your email designs, which can make the content even more responsive to recipients, demographics, and context.
 This type of customization requires you to have a basic understanding of scripting and programming.
-For best results, enter the code while working on the **HTML** tab of the content designer.

 As you've seen in previous examples, dynamic content is surrounded by double braces ( `{{` and `}}` ).
 This includes both standard field values that you add using the assist-edit feature, and the more advanced programming constructs described in this section.